Classes We Offer

 Students will have the opportunity to improve debate skills and public speaking in a simulated town meeting.
 A hypothetical situation regarding the local environment is presented to the students.
 Groups of students are assigned a role which they must defend considering its economic, social, and environmental impacts.
 Students will analyze both sides of an issue and think critically about potential outcomes as they strive to reach consensus.

-Offered during EST only
+Offered during Standard Time only

 Learn about the wonders of the night sky from the recreation field or beach on an astronomy walk.
 Students will discuss stars (including constellations and folklore), planets, moons, meteors, satellites, and more!